matrix-org/matrix-spec/content/identity-service-api.md

 punctuation from an SMS message into a client.)

-Whatever format the identity server uses, the validation token must consist of at most 255 Unicode codepoints.
+Whatever format the identity server uses, the validation token must consist of at most 255 UTF-8 bytes.
 Clients must pass the token through without modification.

 ### Email associations